PdxCodeGuild/Full-Stack-Day-Class/notes/django-path-parameters.md

 # Path Parameters

-We've seen [query parameters](/notes/django-query-parameters.md) which are appended to the path of a URL.
-You can also parse fields out of the URL path directly.
+You can parse fields out of the URL path directly.
 These are called **path parameters**.

 In general, use path parameters if the parameter is the "subject" of the page.